 Blue Skies Primary School Innovation Challenge

-This challenge is delivered on primary school premises for the whole of Year 5 students every year.
+This challenge is delivered at the primary schools for the whole of Year 5 students every year.
 The Challenge has been designed as underpinning knowledge for students leading on to the Business & Enterprise Year 6 Challenge.
 Students will participate in design, marketing and financial activities.

 Primary Art & Design Sessions

-The school offer an after school club for primary students to give them the opportunity to come to The Priory School and spend some time in the big school and take part in fun drawing and painting activities.
+An Art & Design after school club is offered to primary students to attend The Priory School and take part in fun drawing and painting activities.

-We also offer an Art & Design morning when primary students spend the morning in school and take part in designing and making their own clay masks.
+We also offer an Art & Design Clay Making mornings when primary students spend the morning in school and take part in designing and making their own clay masks.

 Design & Technology Primary Mornings - Developing Woodwork Practical Skills applicable to the New Primary National Curriculum for D & T